kermitt2/biblio-glutton/Readme.md

 * DOI to PMID and PMC mapping: available at [Europe PMC](ftp://ftp.ebi.ac.uk/pub/databases/pmc/DOI/),

-* Optionally, to get Open Access links, the Unpaywall dataset,
+* the Unpaywall dataset, optionally, to get Open Access links aggregated with the bibliographical metadata,

-* Optionally, for getting ISTEX identifier informations, you need to build the ISTEX ID mapping, see bellow.
+* for getting ISTEX identifier informations, optionally, you need to build the ISTEX ID mapping, see bellow.

 The bibliographical matching service uses a combination of high performance embedded databases (LMDB), for fast look-up and cache, and Elasticsearch for text-based search.
 As Elasticsearch is much slower than embedded databases, it is used only when absolutely required.

 The databases and elasticsearch index must first be built from the resource files.
 The full service needs around 300GB of space for building these index and it is highly recommended to use SSD for best performance.

 ### Build the databases

 Resource dumps will be compiled in high performance LMDB databases.
-The system can read compressed or plain text files files (gzip or .xz), so in practice you do not need to uncompress anything.
+The system can read compressed or plain text files files (`gzip` or `.xz`), so in practice you do not need to uncompress anything.

 ##### Build